About Foundation Stage

 The school's Nursery and Reception classes are set within secure units.

 The Nursery operates a flexible day.
 Parents can choose how their child takes their fifteen hours across the Nursery week, bridging morning and afternoon sessions by staying for lunch club in the Nursery.
 We also offer the 30 hour entitlement to those parents who are eligible.
-Parents can purchase additional Nursery hours, above their 15 hours of free entitlement, subject to availability.
+Parents can purchase additional Nursery hours, above their 15 (or 30) hours of free entitlement, subject to availability.
 Parents can also take advantage of before and after school clubs that run in the Nursery, and are available to all the children in the Foundation Stage Unit.

 We believe that every child deserves the best possible start in life and support to fulfil their potential.
 A child’s experience in the early years has a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.